Russell Wilson

-Russell Carrington Wilson (born November 29, 1988) is an American football quarterback for the Denver Broncos of the National Football League (NFL).
-He previously played his first 10 seasons for the Seattle Seahawks.
-Wilson has been regarded as one of the greatest dual-threat quarterbacks of all time.
+Russell Carrington Wilson (born November 29, 1988) is an American professional football quarterback for the New York Giants of the National Football League (NFL).
+He has primarily played for the Seattle Seahawks.
+With the Seahawks, Wilson was named to the Pro Bowl nine times and helped Seattle win their first Super Bowl championship in Super Bowl XLVIII.
+He is regarded as one of the greatest dual-threat quarterbacks of all time.
+He is also a former professional baseball player.

-Wilson played college football and baseball at NC State from 2008 to 2010 before transferring to Wisconsin in 2011, where he set the single-season FBS record for passer rating and led them to a Big Ten title and the 2012 Rose Bowl.
+Wilson played both college football and baseball for the NC State Wolfpack from 2008 to 2010 before transferring to the Wisconsin Badgers in 2011, where he set the single-season FBS record for passer rating and led them to a Big Ten title and the 2012 Rose Bowl.
 He also played minor league baseball for the Tri-City Dust Devils in 2010 and the Asheville Tourists in 2011 as a second baseman.
+The Seattle Seahawks selected Wilson in the third round (75th overall) of the 2012 NFL draft.
+He tied the rookie record for most passing touchdowns and was named Pepsi NFL Rookie of the Year.
+Wilson then led the Seahawks to consecutive Super Bowl appearances, winning Super Bowl XLVIII and losing Super Bowl XLIX after he was intercepted at the goal line by Malcolm Butler.